 A summary of SEC activity during Mr. Clayton’s tenure is available here.

 Prior to Mr. Clayton’s government service, he spent over 20 years at Sullivan & Cromwell where he was a member of the management committee, co-managing partner of the General Practice Group and co-head of the Cybersecurity Group.
-He was a lead lawyer in an array of complex M&A and capital markets transactions, as well as regulatory and governance matters, in the financial, telecoms, energy, transportation and ecommerce sectors.
+He was a lead lawyer in an array of significant and complex M&A and capital markets transactions, as well as regulatory and governance matters, in the financial, telecoms, energy, transportation and ecommerce sectors.

 Mr. Clayton also advised a number of individuals in connection with their public and private investments as well as succession and transition matters.

 A summary of Mr. Clayton’s work at Sullivan & Cromwell is available here.